jaipandya/SublimeTutor/tutorial/chapter_6.md

 * Shortcut - `Cmd + ,`

-This gives you Sublime Text User settings.
-It is a json file where you can override the default Sublime Text settings. `Preferences -> Settings - Default`
+This gives you Sublime Text settings.
+It is a json file where you can override the default Sublime Text settings. `Preferences -> Settings`

 Exercise